Relevance has a shelf life.

 Twelve months of full representation.
 The pre-warmed audiences shave a year off platform growth.
 The speaking brokerage compresses the bureau cycle.
 The book deal support and board introductions activate revenue lines the post-exit leader almost always leaves dormant.

 Five to fifteen thousand followers on day one across UK, US, Canada, Australia.
-Authority compounds from week one, not week twenty.
+Clash starts creating useful public proof from week one, not week twenty.

 Direct representation closes the first £20K+ keynote fees.
 Brand partnerships negotiated through Clash, not bureau.